actsasbuffoon/Typekit-In-Situ/README.md

 * TIS should allow users to write plain HTML, Javascript, and CSS.
 Right now, only HAML, SASS, and Coffeescript work.
 * Only inline javascript works at the moment.
-* Remove the CSS included on the default Typekit page.
 * Come up with a way to include images.
 Possibly using [inline data](http://en.wikipedia.org/wiki/Data_URI_scheme).

 ## Legal notice